Conquering bedtime struggles: Make the Bedroom Sleep-friendly

 Lighting is huge.
 Most kids don’t like the dark.
 Night lights don’t give enough light, and lamps give too much and are boring.
 So get a string of lights, like Christmas lights or other decorative strings.
 This is more fun and provides a good amount of soothing light.
 I also give my preschooler a flashlight to sleep with.
 Some nights we leave the ceiling light on with the promise that we will return to turn it off before we go to bed.

 As long as your child has a place to sleep, the particular mattress or bedframe isn’t a big deal.
 It does help to get creative and make their bed a fun place to be though.
-You can buy a fun frame or bed tent, or you can DIY something.
+You can buy a fun frame (like the awesome Pirate Ship bed from Little Tikes) or a bed tent, or you can DIY something.
 Ways to do this include sheets or blankets they like, making the bed into a fort or tent, or using cardboard and paper to make the bed into something else.
 Think card board wheels and paper signs to turn a plain bed into a police car.

 Any decorations in the bedroom should be kid-friendly.
 Anything that has the potential to look scary while half-awake in a dim room should be removed.
 We did hang glow-in-the-dark monster stickers in my son’s room, we talked them up as being cute and friendly visitors rather than scary.
 He loves them, my two-year old is scared of them so we would never put them up in her room.

 Only keep quiet toys in the room.
 If it makes noise, encourages movement, or has bright lights it shouldn’t be in the bedroom.
 Legos, little books, stuffed animals, magnetic drawing boards, and non-electronic trucks are good in-room toys.
 All in-room toys should also have a tub or shelf if they need to be put away.